-- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Any person may have access to information without having to state an interest: - (ii) Copies of the actual documentation containing or comprising the requested information are supplied; - (iii) The information is supplied in the form requested; - (b) Measures taken to ensure that the time limits provided for in ${\bf paragraph}$ 2 are respected; - (c) With respect to paragraphs 3 and 4, measures taken to: - (i) Provide for exemptions from requests; - (ii) Ensure that the public interest test at the end of paragraph 4 is applied; - (d) With respect to paragraph 5, measures taken to ensure that a public authority that does not hold the environmental information requested takes the necessary action; - (e) With respect to paragraph 6, measures taken to ensure that the requirement to separate out and make available information is implemented; - (f) With respect to paragraph 7, measures taken to ensure that refusals meet the time limits and the other requirements with respect to refusals; - (g) With respect to paragraph 8, measures taken to ensure that the requirements on charging are met.
+- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Any person may have access to information without having to state an interest; - (ii) Copies of the actual documentation containing or comprising the requested information are supplied; - (iii) The information is supplied in the form requested; - (b) Measures taken to ensure that the time limits provided for in paragraph 2 are respected; - (c) With respect to paragraphs 3 and 4, measures taken to: - (i) Provide for exemptions from requests; - (ii) Ensure that the public interest test at the end of paragraph 4 is applied; - (d) With respect to paragraph 5, measures taken to ensure that a public authority that does not hold the environmental information requested takes the necessary action; - (e) With respect to paragraph 6, measures taken to ensure that the requirement to separate out and make available information is implemented; - (f) With respect to paragraph 7, measures taken to ensure that refusals meet the time limits and the other requirements with respect to refusals; - (g) With respect to paragraph 8, measures taken to ensure that the requirements on charging are met.

 In 2003 the EU implemented article 4 of the Aarhus Convention by Directive 2003/4/EC (Directive of the European Parliament and of the Council on public access to environmental information).
 The Directive was incorporated into the EEA Agreement, which Iceland is a party to, by the EEA Joint Committee Decision No 123/2003.
-The Directive was transposed in Iceland by Act No. 23/2006 on Access to Information on Environmental Matters (lög um upplysingarétt um umhverfismál).
+The Directive was transposed in Iceland by Act No. 23/2006 on Access to Information on Environmental Matters (lög um upplýsingarétt um umhverfismál).
 The act ensured the public a right to access to information on the environment without discrimination.
 The act was however incorporated into Act No. 140/2012 on access to information in 2019 (cf. Act No 72/2019).
 According to the bill, cf. Act No. 140/2012, no changes were made on the content of the former Act No. 23/2006.
-Main definitions in the Aleelandic act are in line with the requirements of are the same as in the directive.
+Main definitions in the Act are in line with the requirements of the directive.

-Definitions:
+Definitions

-Public authorities, that is authorities that fall within the scope of the actregarding environmental matters:
+Public authorities, that is authorities that fall within the scope of the act regarding environmental matters:

-- All public authorities that fall within the scope of Act No. 140/2012 on access to information. - 2.
+- 1. All public authorities. - 2.
 Legal persons that are at least 51% publicly owned.
-That does not include legal persons that have applied for or received official listing of shares in accordance with the Act on Stock Exchange, or their subsidiaries,have been entrusted with a public role or provide public service to the public on the basis of law, regulatory act (secondary legislation) or an agreement with authorities according to paragraph
+That does not include legal persons that have applied for or received official listing of shares in accordance with the Act on Stock Exchange, or their subsidiaries. - 3.
+Private persons, insofar they have been entrusted with making an administrative decision or provide a service which is considered a public service by law. - 4.
+The Parliament, the Parliamentary Ombudsman, the Icelandic National Audit